- WHERE TO STAY

 If you are staying at nearby Heathrow there is a frequent local bus between Heathrow and Windsor.

 The most painless way of visiting Windsor from London is on a day tour.
-For time poor visitors the most popular is the Windsor, Stonehenge and Bath tour that visits all three world class attractions in one long hectic day.
+For many visitors the most popular is the Windsor, Stonehenge and Bath tour that visits all three world class attractions in one day by comfortable air-conditioned coach.

 There is a choice of hotel accommodation right in the town centre and there is a great choice also around neighbouring Heathrow Airport.